 The Land Trust Alliance formed Terrafirma in 2011 to help land trusts defend their conserved lands from legal challenge.
-It is owned by its members to insure the costs of upholding conservation easements and fee lands held for conservation purposes when they have been violated or are under legal attack, and to provide information to those land trusts on risk management.
-This national initiative demonstrates land trusts' commitment to take their responsibility to ensure the permanence of their conservation work seriously.
+It is owned by its members to insure the costs of upholding conservation easements and fee lands held for conservation purposes when they have been violated or are under legal attack, and to provide information on risk management to those land trusts.
+This national initiative demonstrates land trusts' commitment to take seriously their responsibility to ensure the permanence of their conservation work.

 Conservation easements and lands are increasingly under attack across America.
-As population and development pressures increase, so does the value of conserved properties, which makes them vulnerable.
+As population and development pressures increase, so does the value of conserved properties, making them vulnerable.
 Eventually, every land trust will face some form of litigation.

-In addition, public entities, the general public (through taxes, tax incentives and credits), private individuals and foundations have invested billions of dollars in voluntary conservation of private lands.
-Terrafirma is one part of a comprehensive suite of protections for land trust protecte properites.More
+In addition, public entities, the general public (through taxes, tax incentives and credits), private individuals, and foundations have invested billions of dollars in voluntary conservation of private lands.
+Terrafirma is one part of a comprehensive suite of protections for land trust protected properties.